 - A. The President of the Council. - 1.
 The pastor or the priest assigned as parish administrator is the President of the Council.
 As such he: - a.
 Convokes and presides at the meetings, either personally or through a delegate; and, - b.
 Prepares or causes to be prepared the agenda for each meeting. - 2.
 The pastor appoints a secretary from among the members of the Council.
 He may also appoint a chairperson to conduct the meetings.
-The appointments are for a one-year term, renewable, and the member retains his/her right to vote on matters brought before the Council. - B. The Secretary of the Council. - 1.
+The appointments are for a one-year term, renewable, and the member retains his/her right to vote on matters brought before the Council. - 3.
+The pastor or parish administrator is not to act on items in which the Finance Council has given a consensus negative vote without the permission of the Diocese. - B. The Secretary of the Council. - 1.
 The Secretary shall keep minutes of the meetings of the Council and shall perform other duties assigned to him/her by the President or Chairperson. - a.
 Minutes are to be forwarded to the President or Chairperson for approval and for distribution to the members of the Council. - b.
 The minutes of the meetings are to be recorded in the proper minutes book and signed by the President or Chairperson and Secretary once they have been approved at the next meeting. - C. Representative to the Parish Pastoral Council. - 1.
 The Chairperson of the Finance Councilor another member may be selected to act as a representative to the Parish Pastoral Council in order to keep the two councils mutually informed.